memoryhole/jjo/README.md

 # njo
-Njo is a small utility to create JSON objects that was inspired by jpmens/jo.
-There is already a C, Go, and Rust version of Jo.
+Njo is a small utility to create JSON objects that was inspired by [jpmens/jo](https://github.com/jpmens/jo) and [skanehira/gjo](https://github.com/skanehira/gjo).

-I figured why not add a node.js version as well.
+The original Jo was written in C. This is the Node.js port.

 ## How to install